Logo of Glasstrong Studios in minimalist black text.

 Welcome, beginners!

 Welcome to Glasstronomy Studios’ adult art glass workshop program.
-This calendar details the beginner sessions offered in the early new year for people just getting started in glass or wanting to refresh their skills.
+This calendar details the beginner sessions offered in the fall for people just getting started in glass or wanting to refresh their skills.

 Our project-based learning program teaches best practices and techniques that will give you a taste of the possibilities.
 Explore the medium in a fun and friendly environment while creating something uniquely yours.
 Nurture your glass skills and let your creativity flourish!